garethltm/obsibrain/sc900/Microsoft Security Copilot.md

 Copilot is built using Azure OpenAI Services & is designed to integrate with existing security tools & processes, making it easier for organizations to improve their overall security posture.
 Azure OpenAI Services provides REST API access to OpenAI's powerful large language models (LLMs) for [[Natural Language Processing (NLP)]], while providing security capabilities of Microsoft Azure.

-With access to the powerful LLMs for []
+With access to the powerful LLMs for [[Natural Language Processing (NLP)]], Copilot is able to read, decipher & make sense of human languages, enabling users to securely interact with it using natural language.
+Although the LLMs are trained on a vast amount of information that endows Copilot with broad general knowledge and problem solving abilities, it’s not enough.
+Security analysts expect their copilot to be trained on security and that is where the integration with existing security tools and processes comes into play.